vertigis/workflow-activities-fme/README.md

 This project uses `FMEServer.js` provided by [FME](https://playground.fmeserver.com/javascript/javascript-library/get-the-library/).

+## Requirements

+### Geocortex Workflow Versions

+The FME activities are designed to work with Geocortex Workflow versions `5.20` and above.

+### FME Versions

+The FME activities are designed to work with FME Server REST API `V3`.

 ## Usage

 To use the FME activities in [Geocortex Workflow Designer](https://apps.geocortex.com/workflow/designer/) you need to register an activity pack and then add the activities to a workflow.